sbcshop/PiPocket_Software/README.md

   ```
   dtoverlay=dwc2,dr_mode=host
   ```
-- Now, sdcard ready with OS installation so remove from PC and insert into PiPocket equipped with **CM4 no-eMMC**
+- Now, sdcard ready with OS installation so remove from PC and insert into PiPocket equipped with **CM4 no-eMMC**.
-- **WARNING: DO NOT USE SDCARD IF CM4 IS eMMC VERSION, otherwise you will PERMANENTLY DAMAGE CM4 because EMMC SoC and SDCARD pins shared.**
+- **WARNING: DO NOT USE SDCARD IF CM4 IS eMMC VERSION, otherwise you will PERMANENTLY DAMAGE CM4 because eMMC SoC and SDCARD pins shared.**

 ## Resources:
 - [CM4 Compute Module Datasheet](https://datasheets.raspberrypi.com/cm4/cm4-datasheet.pdf)